StructuralMike/MMMM/readme.md

 - Triforcehunt can be Ganonhunt, which means get the pieces and then kill ganon.
 You know this is the case when Muradahla is not present

 ## startinventory:
 - There is a minimum and maximum item count.
 - Items are first rolled to attempt to put the settings within the points intervals
- - If the poins are within the point intervals, there is a chance to roll bonus items 'An item' is a fluid concept.
-Some examples of "single" items in the weights
+- If the poins are within the point intervals, there is a chance to roll bonus items
+- 'An item' is a fluid concept.
+Some examples of "single" items in the weights:
 - 3 Bosshearts
 - 2 Mail upgrades
 - Mushroom + Shovel